EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 Spread in front of me were several knives, forks and spoons.
 They glistened as the embroidery caught the light from the chandelier.
 The maids and servants began laying out the food.
 At the head of the table sat my grandfather, Duke Nikodemus.
 To his right sat my dad and mom, with the former sitting closer.
 I sat opposite of mom, making the seat between His Grace and I empty.

-Noble etiquette for dining was surprisingly simple.
-You start with the utensils on the outside and work yourself in, make sure to not make too much noise.
-I picked up the next pair of utensils and began cutting the venison steak.
-The food was unfortunately really delicious.

-“She eats like she has never eaten before.
-Are you even feeding her?”

-“She eats plenty, we’re just tired from the trip.”

-His Grace gave out a “hmph” and called for a servant standing at attention.

-“Give this to her.”
-It was another plate of venison.

-“You don’t have to eat it, Esther.”
-Dad said.

-“Thank you, Your Grace.”
-I bowed my head.

-“I wonder who she takes after.”
-A shrilling sound could be heard coming from my father's plate.
+I copied what my mom was doing, start on the outside then work yourself inward.
+Holding the fork on my left and knife on my right, I cut into the thick piece of meat on my plate.
+It was tough.
+There was no problem with the cutting, but my left hand couldn’t anchor the steak properly, letting it slide with the motion of my knife.
+Feeling frustrated, I was about to give up when my plate disappeared and a new one replaced it.
+My father had given me his already cut plate of steak.

+“Tsk, she doesn’t even know how to use a fork and knife.
+What have you been teaching her?”

+“We have been teaching her the important things in life.”

+“And knowing how to eat like a civilized person is not important?”

+My father put down the utensils.
+“That’s enough.”

+“Hah\!
+Keep spoiling her like that and regret is all you will get.”

 “And what’s up with that glove of hers.”
-My father put down his knife and fork.
-Mom just looked at me with a sad expression.
+Mom looked at me with a sad expression.

-\*\*\*
+Dessert was served after we finished the main dish.
+I’ve never seen so many different types of sweets before.
+There were cakes, cookies and even some wobbling thing.
+It tasted sweet and cold.
+I ate another one.

+“Look at her stuffing her face, I ought to give her a tutor.”

-My first impression of my grandfather left me a little conflicted.
-I wanted to explore the estate after waking up from my nap.
-Strolling around and looking at the paintings was pretty fun.
-There was a particular painting that caught my attention.
-It depicted a grotesque figure lifting a person and eating them.
-Instead of a face of pleasure being painted on the figure, a look of horror and disgust stared back at me instead.
+After dinner, I went around to explore the estate.
+It almost seemed like a museum with all the paintings hanging on the walls.
+There was a particular one that rooted me on the spot.
+It depicted a grotesque figure taking a bite out of a person.
+Instead of looking satisfied, the face painted on the figure was a look of horror and disgust.
+Its eyes were staring at me.

 “An interesting painting isn’t it?”
 The sudden question made my shoulders give a quick jump.
 It was the Duke speaking beside me.